 Clear fell areas will be left fallow for a couple of years to allow the ground to recover, and give us time to choose the best species to replant with.
 We are working with colleagues in Forest Research on which tree species will be best suited to this environment and offer the most ecological benefits; including native and near native woodland species that will be resilient towards pests and diseases and our future climate.

 In some cases we may look to plant species that have a more southerly provenance (eg a beech tree from Italy!).
 For some species, the changing climate here means it will thrive coming from hotter climes; for others which are long lived, we would see that the future generations of that specimen will adapt to our environment; both approaches leading to a far more resilient future woodland.

 Chalara ash dieback at Westonbirt Arboretum video

-Chalara ash dieback has now infected ash trees throughout Silk Wood at Westonbirt Arboretum, and in order to ensure the future health of this ancient woodland, Forestry England is now faced with having to respond to this threat to maintain the health of Silk Wood for future generations.
-This will involve removing infected ash trees to make way for new plantings of various species, which will help to create a resilient woodland.
+Chalara ash dieback was prevalent throughout Silk Wood at Westonbirt Arboretum.
+In order to ensure the future health of this ancient woodland, Forestry England was faced with having to respond to this threat to maintain the health of Silk Wood for future generations.
+This involved removing infected ash trees to make way for new plantings of various species, which will help to create a resilient woodland.